When talking about Vancouver skiing, us locals are a bunch of braggarts.

 - Buy your tickets in advance to avoid lines and get skiing quicker

-- Avoid traveling to Cypress during rush hour as Lion’s Gate Bridge has horrible traffic!
+- Avoid travelling to Cypress during rush hour, as Lion’s Gate Bridge has horrible traffic!

 - Check your fuel!
 It’s a 30 km drive back down to the next pump.

-- Winter or all season tires are a must for the drive (this is enforced by police!)
+- Winter or all-season tires are necessary for the drive (this is enforced by police!)

 - Watch out for speed traps on Highway #1